-Do you live in Germany, Austria or perhaps even in neighbouring Alsace, but work in Switzerland?
-Then you are one of the approximately 75,000 cross-border commuters in German-speaking Switzerland who cross the border every day.
+Do you live in Germany, Austria or maybe even in neighbouring Alsace, but work in Switzerland?
+Then you are one of the approximately 75,000 cross-border commuterswho commute across the border every day in German-speaking Switzerland.

-As you receive your salary in a currency other than the one you use for your expenses, you may have wondered which account is best for cross-border commuters like you, right?
+As you receive your salary in a currency that is not the same as the one you need for your expenses, you may have wondered, Which account is best suited for you as a cross-border commuter, right?

 You can find the answer to this question in this comparison of the best bank account for cross-border commuters in Switzerland.